Jammy2211/autogalaxy_workspace/notebooks/multi/advanced/graphical/README.rst

-The ``graphical`` folder contains examples scripts illustrating how to fit a galaxy model to many galaxyes simultaneously using graphical model, hierarchical models and expectation propagation.
+The ``graphical`` folder contains examples scripts illustrating how to fit a galaxy model to many galaxies simultaneously using graphical model, hierarchical models and expectation propagation.

 **PyAutoFit** has dedicated tutorials describing graphical models, which I recommend users not familiar with